 What we have today is another chance for armchair traveling, thanks to a series of snapshots from what looks like a vacation to Las Vegas in the early 1970s.
 And while the traffic is fairly light (Yeap, less cars back in the ’70s!) there’s actually a lot to see car wise in these shots.
 Especially if you like American iron from the period.

 We start with the above photo taken from the passenger’s seat.
-The Tropicana Casino is off in the distance, and we got some Pentastar products on the National Car Rental on the left, plus what looks like a Rambler entering the intersection on the right.
+A Tropicana Casino billboard is off in the distance, and we got some Pentastar products on the National Car Rental on the left, plus what looks like a Rambler entering the intersection on the right.
 And of course, the boattail Riviera and the Pinto are easy to spot.
 See anything else?

 As usual with these images found online, there’s no info on who or when.
 That said, I assume it was a family on vacation and my favorite images are the ones taken from inside of what I assume was their ride.
 This particular one shows a Torino and what looks like an Olds Custom Cruiser, both in blurry motion.